 You are required to possess a valid federal Migratory Game Bird Hunting Permit with a Canadian Wildlife Habitat Conservation Stamp to hunt migratory birds in Canada.
 This permit and stamp are valid in all provinces and territories.
 Most provinces and territories have additional licence requirements for hunting migratory birds and/or to carry firearms.
 To know what you require, and if there are further restrictions for hunting migratory birds (such as minimum required distances from residences and businesses), please verify the applicable regulations for the province/territory where you will be hunting.
 Note that all required permits and licences must be in your possession while you are hunting.

-Daily bag limits for American Black Ducks – Increased daily bag limit for American Black Ducks in the early part of the hunting season.
+American Black Ducks: Decreased daily bag limit for American Black Ducks in the latter part of the hunting season.

 Barrow’s Goldeneye is listed in the Species at Risk Act as a species of special concern, and the bag and possession limit of 1 remains in place.